 Study confirms cooking, smoking are top causes of house fires

-Written by Mahendra Wijayasinghe
+By Mahendra Wijayasinghe

 Canadian fire statistics are elusive: the last available analysis of nationwide fire losses in Canada is the 2002 Annual Report of Fire Losses in Canada, published by the Council of Canadian Fire Marshals and Fire Commissioners (CCFM/FC).
 What’s more, statistics on home fires, which account for the majority of fire deaths and injuries in Canada, were not available in the 2002 report or in previous reports.

 |An analysis of numbers from seven provinces and one territory shows that cooking is the leading cause of home fires and home-fire injuries.